Adrianjewell91/decoupler-website/README.md

-To add or modify the set `B` of Business Processes in the optimal way, find the change in `D` given a change in `B` that minimizes the change in the 'Total Coupling Metric'.
-This is essentially equivalent to optimizing the increase of `B`, because in Software Development, most optimization is a process of adding things, (at least to start).
-Therefore, the optimal decoupling strategy is the infimum of all possible changes to `TC` given any change to `B`, denoted as set `C`:
+To optimally modify the set `B` of Business Processes, find the minimum change in the 'Total Coupling' given a change in `B`.
+This is equivalent to optimizing the increase of `B`, because in software development, optimization is generally a process of adding things.
+Therefore, the optimal decoupling strategy is the infimum of a set `C`, a collection of all possible changes to `TC` given any change to set `B`:

 	let B' = { all possible incremental changes to B }.

-	C = { all possible changes in TC, given additon of b' ∈ B' to B }.
+	C = { all possible changes to TC, given additon of b' ∈ B' to B }.

 	Optimal Decoupling Strategy = inf C.

+Other ways to think about this are: finding the optimal `M`, or finding the best way to change `D`.

-In Summary, if the goal is to Decouple a system in the optimal way, find the `Minimum Total Coupling`.
-Additionally, if the goal is to optimize the coupling given a change in `B`, then find the optimal decoupling situation such that a change in `B` causes the minimal change in the `Total Coupling Metric ∈ TC`.
-Note, the optimal `tc ∈ TC` may or may not be equivalent to the `MTC` in this situation.
+To summarize, if the goal is to decouple a system in the optimal way, find the `Minimum Total Coupling`.
+Additionally, if the goal is to optimize the coupling given a change in `B`, then find `M` such that a change in `B` causes the minimal change in the `Total Coupling Metric`.
+Note, the optimal `total coupling ∈ TC` may or may not be equivalent to the `Minimum Total Coupling`, although would be the best situation because it solves both aspects of the decoupling problem.

 Regarding the finding of `C`, note that many factors affect the membership of `B'`, so the process can be highly subjective.